AAbanmi/Deep-Reinforcement-Learning-Projects/p1_navigation/README.md

 2-Wait for the agen to reach average score of > 13.
 3-The agent will stop and print the episode number which the agent solved the problem in.

-NOTE: it runs on cp.
+NOTE: it runs on cpu.